HariprasadManimozhi/Geospatial-Visualization/README.md

-# Geospatial Visualization - Villages of India
+# Geospatial Visualization

 ## Objective:
-Analyse and visualize the distribution of villages of India from Census data along with the population metrics.
+Analyse and visualize the geospatial data in maps.

 ## Tools:
 Python -
   * Dataframe - geopandas
-  * Visualization - leafmap
+  * Visualization - leafmap, seaborn

 ## Steps:

-1. Create a new environment to install geo-libraries
+Create a new environment to install geo-libraries Import libraries
-1. Import libraries
-1. Load shapefile for a state from Census India data
+Load shapefile for a state from Census India data
-1. Transform shapefile to get desired columns
-1. Convert to shapefile after transform
-1. Add transformed shapefile to the map
-1. Load CSV file containing xy coordinates
+Load csvfile containing coordinates
-1. Plot shapefile & csvfile as layers in Map
+Visualization
+Using shapefile
+Using geodataframe
+Using csvfile
+Using layers
+With colors

 ## Snapshots: